Courteney Cox: 2020s: Current work

 Cox again reprised her role as Gale Weathers for the sixth Scream film, which she also executive produced.
 The film was released on March 9, 2023, to box office success and positive reviews.
 Also in 2023, she received a star on the Hollywood Walk of Fame.
+In 2026, Cox again reprised her role as Gale Weathers for the seventh Scream film.

 Personal life

 Cox dated actor Michael Keaton from 1989 to 1995.
-Cox married her Scream co-star David Arquette on June 12, 1999, at Grace Cathedral in San Francisco.
+She married her Scream co-star David Arquette on June 12, 1999, at Grace Cathedral in San Francisco.
 The couple have a daughter, born in June 2004.
 Jennifer Aniston is her godmother.
-Cox revealed that she suffered from postpartum depression six months after the birth of her child.
-On October 11, 2010, Cox and Arquette announced that they had separated, although they still maintain a close friendship and ongoing business relationship in Coquette Productions.
-In June 2012, Arquette filed for divorce after nearly two years of separation from Cox.
-The divorce became final in May 2013.
+Cox later revealed that she suffered from postpartum depression six months after her daughter's birth.
+On October 11, 2010, Cox and Arquette announced that they had separated, although they continue to maintain a close friendship and an ongoing business partnership through Coquette Productions.
+In June 2012, Arquette filed for divorce after nearly two years of separation, and the divorce was finalized in May 2014.

 Cox began dating Snow Patrol band member Johnny McDaid in late 2013.
-The couple announced their engagement in June 2014.
-Soon afterward they called off the engagement, but they have remained a couple.
+The couple announced their engagement in June 2014, later calling it off but remaining together.
+Cox and McDaid's separation was announced in June 2026.

-In 2017, Cox was the subject of an episode of the television programme Who Do You Think You Are?, during which she learned that she is a direct descendant of William the Conqueror.

-In 2020, Cox said that she did not remember much about the episode plots of Friends and that she had begun binge-watching the show.
-Cox is a practitioner of Budokan karate.
+In 2020, Cox said that she did not remember many of the episode plots of Friends and had begun binge-watching the series.

+She is a practitioner of Budokan karate.